expo/expo/docs/pages/tutorial/third-party-libraries.md

 When developing your own apps, if any library you find is not compatible with the Expo Go client and uses custom native code, you can still use it with [Development Builds](/development/introduction/).

-In the next module, let's learn how to [handle the differences between mobile and web platforms](/tutorial/platform-differences).
+In the next chapter, let's learn how to [handle the differences between mobile and web platforms](/tutorial/platform-differences).